tashiad/tic-tac-toe/README.md

 ## Features

 ### Start a New Game
 Upon opening `index.html`, the game starts out with an empty gameboard.
-Each player has 0 wins, and `skiier` goes first.
+Each player has 0 wins, and `skier` goes first.
 ![Initial Screen](readme-images/initial-screen.png)

 ### How to Win